alexlee39/cse15l-lab-reports/lab-report-4-week-8.md

 We see that in both repos, our MarkdownParse.java files aren't suited/implemented correctly to correctly identify which statements are in the proper md format.

-To fix this implementation of MarkdownParse.java, I believe that there would be a small code change.
-(Finish this!)
+#### **Question: Is there a short fix to this issue?** ####

-Get index of "`",
+To fix this implementation of MarkdownParse.java, I believe it would be a small code change of around 10 lines of code.
+We can do this by adding a conditional(if statement) to check if there are backticks.
+If there are, we can set the currIndex to be the character after the second backtick and uses the key word continue, to skip this iteration which would skip any false implementations with brackets between backticks.

 ### Snippet 2